glynch/jollama/README.md

 ### Generate (Options)

-This eample also gives the same result each time since it uses the same _seed_ and _0_ temperature.
+This example also gives the same result each time since it uses the same _seed_ and _0_ temperature.

 ```java
     Options options = Options.builder().temperature(0f).seed(42).build();